LawnchairLauncher/lawnicons/CONTRIBUTING.md

 Determine the square icon size before you start.
 These are icons with `50%` or more of the edges running along the square.
 The exact size is determined by the stroke's position, weight, and the graphic editor used.
 For a `12 px` center stroke in Figma, the square icon content area is `142 × 142 px`.

-Tips
-- Follow the golden guides.
-- Use existing icons as an example.
+Tips: follow the golden guides, use existing icons as an example, aim for pixel-perfect.
-- Aim for pixel-perfect.
-- The margin of error is `<0.1 px`.

 #### 4 Color